Can an employer require employees to have a coronavirus (COVID-19) vaccination?

 However, if employees do not agree to a vaccine, employers are limited in what they can do, beyond encouraging take up.
 An employer could consider informing employees that refusing a vaccination could lead to disciplinary action.
 There is a risk that such a policy could cause employee relations problems, as employees may feel strongly that this should be a personal decision.
 It would also raise a number of legal issues, with a particular risk of complaints relating to discrimination on grounds of religion or belief, disability and age; constructive dismissal; and human rights issues.
 Employers should be aware that employees may have a medical reason for not getting the vaccination.

-It is currently unlikely that an employer would be able to use health and safety grounds to justify taking disciplinary action against an employee for refusing a vaccine, particularly in the early stages of the vaccination programme.
+It is currently unlikely that most employers would be able to use health and safety grounds to justify taking disciplinary action against an employee for refusing a vaccine.
 This may change over time, when more is known about the effects of the vaccination programme, but there is still likely to be a very high threshold to meet to justify such a policy.
-It may be possible in exceptionally high-risk circumstances, where alternative measures have been taken into consideration and where the policy accounts for the particular circumstances of individual employees.
+It may be possible in high-risk circumstances, where alternative measures have been taken into consideration and where the policy accounts for the particular circumstances of individual employees.